rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-kafka/README.md

 ### 8. Submit your application
  - Go to Processing tab
  - Click on Add Application.
 A new application is created with name : `No Name`.
  - Provide a valid name for your application and click on Save icon.
 It should start with your namespace.
-In this example the name is `greenspace-kafka-cassandra-logstash-es`.
+In this example the name is `greenspace-kafka-cassandra-logstash-kafka`.
  - Upload `logstash.conf`, `spark.properties` and `streamly-kafka-cassandra-logstash-kafka-0.0.1.jar` files
  - Click on the Start icon